Optimising WordPress Speed: 6+1 Tips to Please Google and Your Visitors

 Bonus Tip: Don't Measure Lighthouse Score and Beware of Fraudulent Plugins

-Yearning for a perfect Lighthouse score?
-Beware of cheap tricks!
-Some plugins reach a perfect score by cheating—waiting for the user's first scroll before loading JavaScripts.
+Are you yearning for a full Lighthouse score?
+Be wary of cheap tricks!
+Some plugins achieve a perfect score by deceit – waiting for the user's first scroll before loading JavaScripts.

 Lighthouse doesn't test interactions like scrolling, so plugins often achieve high scores by delaying the loading of important files.
-This practice is questionable at best—you're improving a test score, not the actual speed for users.
+This practice is at least questionable – you're improving a test number, not actual user speed.

-In the WordPress world, there have even been cases of outright cheating in calculating Lighthouse scores.
-For example, the WP-Optimize plugin was caught deliberately not loading certain JavaScript files when it detected a speed test was checking the site.
+In the WordPress world, there have even been cases of outright cheating in calculating the Lighthouse score.
+For instance, the WP-Optimize plugin was caught deliberately not loading certain JavaScript files when it detected a speed test was checking the page.

 _Cheater caught in the act.
 Don't believe in miraculous Lighthouse score improvements._